The North Atlantic Right Whale

 Signage Art by Alexandra DelEstrez

 Ships strikes are a leading cause of North Atlantic right whale casualties.
 During 2023, the Georgia Conservancy increased NArw outreach in coastal communities with the development of new marina signage to alert boaters of the need to reduce vessel speeds during North Atlantic right whale calving season.
-The signage, which is currently being installed in several marinas along the Georgia coast, will allow boaters to post NArw sighting alerts through the Whale Alert app at www.whalealert.org.
+The signage is being installed in several marinas along the Georgia coast and will allow boaters to post NArw sighting alerts through the Whale Alert app at www.whalealert.org.

 The graphics for the Go Slow, Whales Below signs were determined through an open invitation to submit original art to the Georgia Conservancy and our partner organizations.